FogMeta/meta-client-sdk/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/FogMeta)](https://twitter.com/FogMeta)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

-A Golang SDK for the MC([Meta Client](https://github.com/FogMeta/meta-client)) service, providing an easy interface for developers to deal with the Meta-Client API.
+A Golang SDK for the MetaArk product, providing an easy interface for developers to deal with the Filecoin network.
 It streamlines the process of securely storing, retrieving and recovering data on the IPFS and Filecoin network.

-Meta-Client is a Web3 data service that securely stores data backups and enables data recovery.
+MetaArk is a Web3 data service that securely stores data backups and enables data recovery.
 It automatically records data storage information and stores data on both the IPFS gateway and Filecoin network, providing fast retrieval and permanent backup.

 ## Features